calvin-puram/DevOps-Project-Ideas/README.md

 </details>

 <details>
-<summary><b>case study - deploy a full stack application</b></summary><br>
+<summary><b>case study - deploy a full stack application (with high availability)</b></summary><br>

+High availability applications are typically deployed so that even if one instance of the app crashes, users can still access it.
 In this case study, you will configure and serve a full stack application using any web server of your choice and install SSL/TLS certificate to load application over HTTPS.
 You can use any available open source full stack application (Nodejs/Reactjs, django/vuejs or any stack o your choice) for this task and Knowledge of any of these technologies is not required.

 ### This project helps with these job requirements: